-Gamma Knife® is a radiation therapy that uses computerized treatment planning software to help physicians locate and irradiate small targets within the head and brain with very high precision.
-The treatment delivers intense radiation doses to the target area while sparing surrounding tissue.
+Gamma Knife® is a radiation therapy device.
+It uses advanced imaging and computer software to treat small targets in the head and brain.
+The device delivers an intense radiation dose to the target area while sparing surrounding brain tissue.

-The Gamma Knife® utilizes a technique called stereotactic radiosurgery, which uses multiple beams of radiation converging in three dimensions to focus precisely on a small volume, such as a tumor, permitting intense doses of radiation to be delivered to that volume safely.
-Currently, the available models use advanced robotic technology to move the patient in submillimeter increments during treatment to focus radiation successfully on all parts of the target.
+Gamma Knife® uses Stereotactic Radiosurgery.
+This technique uses multiple beams of radiation converging in three dimensions to focus precisely on a target area.
+This allows your doctor to safely deliver an intense dose of radiation to that target.
+Many devices can move the patient in tiny increments during treatment to successfully focus radiation on all parts of the target.

-Using the three-dimensional coordinates determined in the planning process, the frame is then precisely attached to the Gamma Knife® unit to guarantee that when the unit is activated, the target is placed exactly in the center of approximately 200 precision-aimed, converging beams of (Cobalt-60 generated) gamma radiation.
-Treatment takes anywhere from several minutes to a few hours to complete depending on the shape and size of the target, the number of "shots" and the dose required.
-Patients do not feel the radiation treatment as it is delivered, although they may experience seeing flashes of light while the treatment is being delivered.
-Following treatment the head frame is removed and the patient may return to normal activity.
+Using the planning coordinates, the doctor attaches the frame to the Gamma Knife® unit.
+The team centers the target in about 200 precision-aimed, converging gamma radiation beams.
+Treatment takes from several minutes to a few hours depending on the target’s shape and size, number of shots, and prescribed dose.
+Patients do not feel the radiation during treatment, but they may see flashes of light.
+After treatment, the doctor removes the frame, and the patient returns to normal activity.

 Icon treatments differ from Perfexion treatments in that:

-- Treatments are given in single or multiple sessions.
+- Treatments take place in single or multiple sessions.

-- Icon uses a combination of onboard stereotactic Cone Beam CT imaging and real-time infrared motion detection and management to achieve 0.15 mm treatment accuracy even without a rigid frame.
+- Icon uses a combination of onboard stereotactic Cone Beam CT imaging and real-time infrared motion detection and management.
+This allows Icon to achieve 0.15 mm treatment accuracy without a rigid frame.

 See the Stereotactic Radiosurgery page for additional information.